 To make sure your Christmas Around the World Fun wasn’t overwhelming or impractical, I used and tweaked these plans and activities last year with my boys (ages 5-16).

 The Christmas Fun in German plans and activities include:

-- Fun Facts about Christmas in Germany (like das Christkind (Christ child), der Weihnachtsmann (Santa Claus or Father Christmas), Sternsinger (star singers), Krampus, Epihpany on January 6, and more)
+- Fun Facts about Christmas in Germany (like das Christkind (Christ child), der Weihnachtsmann (Santa Claus or Father Christmas), Sternsinger (star singers), Krampus, Epiphany on January 6, and more)

 - Learn a German Christmas Greeting

-- Select German Christmas music video links and sites for you to enjoy with your kids
+- Select German Christmas music video links (with German Christmas carols and more) and sites for you to enjoy with your kids

 - A super fun interactive game